Basic SEO Strategies

 Plan to use some descriptive keywords along with your business name on your home page.
 If you specialize in silver bullets and that’s what people will be searching for, don’t just use your company name “Acme Services Ltd” use “Shipping Overseas with Acme Services Ltd”.
 The words people are most likely to search on should appear first in the title (called “keyword prominence”).

 Remember, this title is your identity on the search engines.
 The more people see that interests them in the blue hyperlinked words on the search engine, the more likely they are to click on the link.

 Write a Description META Tag.

 Some search engines include this description below your hyperlinked title in the search results.
 The description should be a sentence or two describing the content of the webpage, using the main keywords and key phrases on this page.
 Don’t include keywords that don’t appear on the webpage.
-Place the Description META Tag at the top of the webpage, between the tags, in this format:
+As described in our detailed guide on meta keywords, place the description META Tag at the top of the webpage, between the tags, in this format:

 The maximum number of characters should be about 255; just be aware that only the first 60 or so are visible on Google, though more may be indexed.

 When I prepare a webpage, I write the article first, then develop a keyword-rich title (#1 above).
 Then I write a description of the content in that article in a sentence or two, using each of the important keywords and key phrases included in the article.
 This goes into the description META tag.